foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 > The Ashling Opella-XD debug probe and its drivers are not part of the GNU
 > tools distribution and should be obtained separately.

-The Ashling Opella-XD drivers distribution contains gdbserver for GNU tool chain.
+The Ashling Opella-XD drivers distribution contains gdbserver for GNU toolchain.
 Command to start it:

 ```shell
 $ ./ash-arc-gdb-server --jtag-frequency 8mhz --device arc \